LucasAho/koala-wizard/README.md

-When you go to connect your mongo database to mongoose, do so the following way:

-// If deployed, use the deployed database.
-Otherwise use the local mongoHeadlines database var MONGODB_URI = process.env.MONGODB_URI || "mongodb://localhost/mongoHeadlines";

-mongoose.connect(MONGODB_URI);

-This code should connect mongoose to your remote mongolab database if deployed, but otherwise will connect to the local mongoHeadlines database on your computer.

-Watch this demo of a possible submission.
-See the deployed demo application here.

-Your site doesn't need to match the demo's style, but feel free to attempt something similar if you'd like.
-Otherwise, just be creative!

-Create an app that accomplishes the following:

 Whenever a user visits your site, the app should scrape stories from a news outlet of your choice and display them for the user.
 Each scraped article should be saved to your application database.
 At a minimum, the app should scrape and display the following information for each article: